-If you are selected for CPD review
+If you’re selected for CPD review

 Instead, we will assess the CPD you have recorded on your online account during the previous registration year.

 Outcome of CPD review

-Once we’ve completed the CPD review, we’ll let you know the outcome.
+Once we’ve completed the CPD review, we will let you know the outcome.